cbiffle/httpd2/doc/vs.md

 This has some implications for how I approach software engineering problems.

 - Buffer overrun, use-after-free, accidental memory leaks, and other memory safety errors are much harder to produce.
-(You have to go out of your way using `unsafe`.)
+(You have to go out of your way, generally by using `unsafe`.)

 - Integer overflow is trapped, and is thus a thing I don't need to spend time thinking about.
 This gets its own bullet because it's a very common source of